SiddharthDedhia/SpringNeo4jDemo/README.md

 /suppliers/id

 This project can we further scaled with customer cypher queries using @Query annotation and other CRUD operations however the main goal of this github repository is to demonstrate how the integration of spring and neo4j.

+Testing will be implemented soon using Junit , DataNeo4jTest and Testcontainer